DelphiWorlds/Kastri/Demos/ShareItems/ReadMe.md

 It allows you to share text, images, and files, and the number being shared is restricted only by the OS.

+The implementation for the supported platforms is located in the [Features\ShareItems](https://github.com/DelphiWorlds/Kastri/tree/master/Features/ShareItems) folder of Kastri.

 ## Adding items

 Create an instance of TShareItems and call one of AddFile, AddImage or AddText for each item to be shared.
-Note that on Android, attempting to share text with an image does not appear to work.

 ## Executing sharing of items